rsvim/rfc/2-EventLoop.md

 Tokio helps split the editor logic into more fine-grained tasks: blocking tasks and non-blocking tasks.

 Notice we should not rashly say tokio helps us turning the editor into async.
 Because in this scenario, i.e. text editing is always interacting with users.

-For example, when a user presses the key `i`, the editor goes to **Insert Mode**, then the user types some letters `a-z, A-Z` and numbers `0-9`, the editor appends these letters and numbers in the buffer, then the user presses the key `ESC`, the editor goes back to **Normal Mode**.
+For example, when a user execute below operations:

+1. Press key `i` - the editor goes to **Insert Mode**
+2. Types letters `a-z` and `A-Z` and numbers `0-9`, the editor inserts these letters and numbers in the buffer
+3. Press key `ESC`, the editor goes back to **Normal Mode**.

+In these operations, the **Interaction** should always be synchronous, i.e. it should follows "input" => "calculation" => "output" for each user's operation, thus achieve a consistent application behavior.

 ## Starting